logisim-evolution/logisim-evolution/README.md

 * *resources*
 * *doc*

+## Retro-compatibility
+We cannot assure retro-compatibility of logisim-evolution with files created with the original Logisim.
+We have incorporated a parser that alters the name of the components to satisfy VHDL requirements for variable names, but components evolved in shape since then (think, for instance, to RAM and counters).
+You might need to rework a bit your circuits when opening them with logisim-evolution -- but the changes will be stored in the new format, therefore you have to do your work only once.

 ## Wish-list
 Logisim-evolution is a continuously-growing software, and we have several ideas we would like to implement.
 In particular, we would like to have
 * unit tests for the code